NAME

 pkg_info(1), as saved in file.
 Generally, use

-will try its best to reproduce the installation, even if the version numbers don't quite match and even if some packages cannot be found. -m
+with pkg_info -m >file, to reproduce an installation from machine to machine.
+With-zand-lpkg_addwill try its best to reproduce the installation, even if the version numbers don't quite match and even if some packages cannot be found.

-to always display the progress meter in cases it would not do so by default. -n
+- Causes pkg_addto always display the progress meter in cases it would not do so by default.

 - Don't actually install a package, just report the steps that would be